Anthony Molloy (Gaelic footballer): Management career

-Molloy managed the county minor team to an Ulster Minor Football Championship in 1996.
-He was mentioned as a possible successor to P. J. McGowan as manager in 1997 in a dual role with Tom Conaghan.
+Molloy managed the county minor team to an Ulster Minor Football Championship title in 1996.
+Molloy, assisted by Naomh Columba's Michael Oliver McIntyre and Paddy McBride of Downings, also led the team to the 1996 Ulster Minor Football League title.

+Molloy was mentioned as a possible successor to P. J. McGowan as manager in 1997 in a dual role with Tom Conaghan.
 He withdrew and Declan Bonner became manager.

 He was managing his local club in 2007.
 He has also been assistant manager.

 Molloy has also managed the Naomh Columba club.

 Immediately following Donegal's All-Ireland semi-final victory over Cork in 2012, manager Jim McGuinness had Molloy deliver a message to the players beneath the Hogan Stand in Croke Park.
 Captain Michael Murphy later described it: "'Seize the opportunity' was pretty much the message he gave us.
 We're still trying to live by those words now; in every game we play we're living in the present, trying to grab the chance.
 Molloy didn't beat around the bush when he came in.
 He warned us that there was no point in us living with the false hope that it would all be quiet, but that we needed to be ourselves.
 His big message was about seizing the opportunity and how they thought after '92 that they'd win more".
 When Donegal won the 2012 All-Ireland Senior Football Championship Final, Molloy raised the hand of Murphy at the local homecoming event, where Paddy McGrath and Pat Shovelin also featured.

 Other ventures

 Towards the end of 2009, Molloy joined the Gaelic Players Association but found it unpalatable.
 He was regarded as a leading candidate to replace P. J. McGowan as County Chairman when McGowan's five years came to an end in December 2012.
 In 2013, Molloy was one of six nominees for the position of vice-chairman of the Donegal County Board executive.
 He was critical of the selection process used to decide the new Donegal senior manager in 2017.

 Molloy has spoken publicly of his struggles with alcoholism.
 He presented the documentary Deoch an Dorais (Name Your Poison), aired on TG4 on 28 December 2015.
 He has been involved in insurance, property, sales and with pubs.
 He stood for the Fianna Fáil political party in the Glenties Electoral Area at the 2019 Donegal County Council election and won a seat.
+He was re-elected for the Fianna Fáil political party in the Glenties Electoral Area at the 2024 Donegal County Council election.

 His autobiography, titled Life, Glory and Demons, was published by Hero Books in 2022.